 Tour Buses: There are several tour companies that offer inexpensive driving tours of the city—usually aboard a bus-like vehicle.
 Some will even let you get off and on at different sites at no additional charge.
 Pricing, availability and ticketing can be done at Union Station.

-From the Airport: Washington, DC is serviced by thee airports.
+From the Airport: Washington, DC is serviced by three airports.
 Reagan National Airport (DCA) is Metro and taxi accessible and is about five miles from downtown.
 Dulles International Airport (IAD) is about 27 miles from downtown.
 It’s serviced by taxi and Super Shuttle.
 Baltimore Washington International Airport (BWI) is about 33 miles from downtown and is serviced by taxi, Super Shuttle, Amtrak and Maryland’s MARC trains (although the last two modes require a free bus ride to a train station—not very convenient).

 Amtrak and Commuter Trains: Trains to Virginia, Maryland, Philadelphia, New York City, Boston and other destinations depart daily from Union Station.